 Yes - polythene is temperature stable in a domestic freezer.
 It is not suitable in commercial freezers because the temperature is too low, and drops too quickly.
 It will cause the polythene to crack.
 For this purpose you will need the additive EVA which reduces stress fractures and is available on special order with a minimum order of 10 rolls.

-Yes - lots of people use layflat as cheap air-ducting; not only that, but wherever you want extra air simply make a hole in the duct!
+Yes - layflat can be used as cheap air-ducting; not only that, but wherever you want extra air simply make a hole in the duct!
 It can also be used to carry air-born products into silos, etc.

 Our listed layflat dimensions are half the circumference (i.e.the circumference is twice the width when laid flat).
 This means that a 305mm wide tube does NOT fit a 305mm dia pipe.